2. Jobs howto

 The ssh access to compute nodes is turned off

-Users will need to use Slurm commands to find a job ID and to attach to running jobs if they want to run simple jobs verification commands on the node where their job is running.
+Users will need to use a job ID of a running job and to attach to it if they want to run simple jobs verification commands on the node where their job is running.

-Once attached o a job, the user will be put on the node where the job is running (first listed if running on multi-node) and will run inside the cgroup (CPU, RAM etc.) of the running job.
+Once attached to a job, the user will be put on the node where the job is running and will run inside the cgroup (CPU, RAM etc.) of the running job.
 This means the user:

-• will be able to execute simple commands such as ls, top, ps, etc.
+• will be able to execute simple commands such as ls, top, ps.

 • will not be able to start new processes that use resources outside of what is specified in jobid.
 Any command will use computing resources, and will add to the usage of the job.

-• needs to type exit after executing desired verification commands in order to stop attachment from the job.
+• needs to type exit after executing desired verification commands in order to stop attachment to the job.
 The original job will be still running.

 Find jobid and attach to it: